Austin-X/STP/README.md

 # Student Timetable Program
 A program used to generate timetables for high school students at Victoria Park High School

 # Installation
-1. Download this project as a .zip file
-2. Extract the contents of that .zip file
+1. Download this project as a .zip file and extract the contents of that .zip file.
-3. Go to the "Projects" directory and open the StudentTimetable.jar file
+3. From the extract contents, go to the "Projects" directory and open the StudentTimetable.jar file

 # Preview
 ![image](https://user-images.githubusercontent.com/32133198/189811549-cb016020-6578-4d01-a6e2-9179ab5b8bb2.png)